 In August I was called to a peri-arrest on the UK medical wards wherein a lady with a ‘history of COPD’ had been left with saturations of 80% on 5L of oxygen via nasal speculum.
 I arrived to find that she had been left with this poor oxygen saturation for more than an hour and the nursing staff again had been very reluctant to increase her oxygen therapy due to her COPD label.
 History and examination revealed a patient with a smoking history but no history of chronic cough or phlegm and an unlimited exercise tolerance (i.e. again poor evidence for COPD).
 On examination there were clinical features of collapse and consolidation of her whole right lung with excellent compensatory hyperventilation of her contralateral lung such that she had a respiratory alkalosis (i.e. her functioning left lung was so unaffected by any significant airflow limitation that it was managing to compensate for the total loss of her right lung).

 With an urgent ITU consultation this lady received pressure support under their care and was later discharged home.

 Essentially the bottom line is that you shouldn’t apply a high-flow oxygen mask and then walk away.
-Sadly too many of us are writing ‘COPD – Sats 88-92%’ in the notes without a more nuanced plan, which is arguably far more dangerous than giving high-flow o2.
+Sadly too many of us are writing ‘COPD – Sats 88-92%’ in the notes without a more nuanced plan, which may be more dangerous than giving high-flow o2.

 We should not withhold oxygen from any critically unwell patient without a good reason.
 Of course if the patient is clinically well and stable it is probably acceptable to maintain oxygen saturations of 88-92%.

-Remember that patients are not labels and patients are not diseases.
+Remember that patients are not labels or diseases.
 Patients can be complex; they have past medical histories and current medical problems.
 Sometimes these are related, sometimes not.
-Do not take disease labels at face value, and try not to apply simplistic rules to complex patients.
+Do not take disease labels at face value, instead make an individual assessment.